CalvinGregory/microUSV/README.md

 $ pip -v install pyserial
 ```

-##### Install Protobuf Library
+Install the Protobuf library by following the [C++ Installation - Unix](https://github.com/protocolbuffers/protobuf/tree/master/src) instructions.
+These instructions are summarized below.

 **Note:** The C++ protobuf installation steps are the same as were listed for the host PC above.
 Unlike the host PC, installing the protobuf library on a raspberry pi will take several hours and the addition of python installation steps are new.

-Follow the [C++ Installation - Unix](https://github.com/protocolbuffers/protobuf/tree/master/src) instructions.
-These instructions are summarized below.

  - Install required packages